papadoc7/CalcEngine/README.md

 # CalcEngine

-An example of a CalcEngine in Java
+An example of a CalcEngine in Java language.